Medicinal Garden

 Target system: Muscular System, Digestive System, Immune System

 Use: Alder has been used to extract a variety of dye colors, using both the bark and the root.
 A poultice of the leaves has been used to reduce pain and inflammation.
-Can be used to ease pain with arthritis and muscle aches.
-Alder in combination with Pussy Willow is used to help cure ulcers and treat early stages of cancer.
+It can be used to ease pain with arthritis and muscle aches.
+Alder, in combination with Pussy Willow, is used to help cure ulcers and treat early stages of cancer.

 Preparation: Medicinal Parts- leaves.
 The bark is used for dyes.
 The leaves are made into fusions, poultices and extracts.